gzhao9/Tutorial-on-stress-testing/README.md

 ---

 > **Note:** You do not need to spend any money on Loadster.
-You just need to experiment with your favorite method, and when the Loadster Fuel is exhausted, analyze the boundary value of the stress test according to the existing results.
+You just need to experiment with your favorite method, and when the Loadster Fuel is exhausted, analyze the maximum capacity of the stress test according to the existing results.